Search Results > Brochure

 The art of fine wine and food pairing has been practiced and perfected over the centuries in many countries all over the world.
 Over time, the ancient pairing masters shared their techniques across these country borders and the craft has grown into a worldwide phenomenon.
 Understanding the practice and respecting the fine details of cross-cultural flavor pairing is an essential and noteworthy skill in today’s industry.

 Seize the opportunity to learn from some of these masters in Spain; where this tradition has a deep-rooted history and the practice has evolved into a respected science.
 Gain authentic international experience as you learn to match the wine and food of Spain with the U.S. from the Spaniard and Americans themselves.
 Learn how to use flavors, textures, and components present in food and wine as complimenting strategies.
 Dive deeper into the menu planning, food preparation, cooking methods, and wine tasting etiquette with food in a formal dining environment.

-Location: Madrid and Palma de Mallorca, Spain
+Location: Barcelona and Palma de Mallorca, Spain

+The group will arrive and stay in Barcelona for the first few days.
 The remainder of the program will be spent in Palma de Mallorca.
 Enjoy the sun, beach, beautiful coastlines and great landscapes as you explore this authentic Spanish town and get a real taste for the Spanish land.